deepmalakale/Data_Visualization_Tableau/README.md

 - Male customers aged **45–50** generate the highest sales
 - Female customers aged **25–30** generate the highest female sales

+A **line chart** was selected for this analysis because it is ideal for identifying trends across ordered age groups.

+The horizontal axis represents **Age Groups**, while the vertical axis represents **Sales Amount**, with separate lines representing male and female customers for easy comparison.

+These insights can support targeted marketing strategies focused on high-value customer segments.

 ---

 ### 📊 Category-wise Purchase Frequency